 “Depending on your lifestyle, you might want something more durable, softer on the feet, scratch proof or easy clean.
 By updating and, where possible, connecting rooms with the flooring, you make the house feel more inviting,” Debra said.

 - For sellers – keep it mainstream

 If you are renovating for you and your family, you have an open license to make the house exactly as you like it.
-However, for those looking to sell, Sebastian and Mickey’s advice is to keep the design neutral.
+However, for those looking to sell, Debra’s advice is to keep the design neutral.
 “If you’re planning on renovating with the intent to sell, a more mainstream design is always best.
-Do not get too personal or particular with the design, because then you are narrowing your market,” Sebastian said.
+Do not get too personal or particular with the design, because then you’re narrowing your market,” Debra said.

 - And lastly – be brave.

-“Don’t be afraid to build the home of your dreams, yes there are lots of horror stories out there, but do your homework and stories are all they will be,” Mickey said.
+“Don’t be afraid to build the home of your dreams.
+Yes there are lots of horror stories out there, but do your homework and stories are all they will be,” Debra said.